Maneless lion

 The term "maneless lion" or "scanty mane lion" often refers to a male lion without a mane, or with a weak one.

-The purpose of the mane is thought to protect the lion in territorial fights.
+The purpose of the mane is thought to signal the fitness of males to females.
+Experts disagree as to whether or not the mane defends the male lion's throat in confrontations.

 Although lions are known for their mane, not all males have one.
+This might be because of a polymorphism within males.

 Modern lions

 In Eurasia

 The Asiatic lion is often considered to have a weak mane compared to its cousins in Africa, due to the hot climate in Asia, but this does not always apply.
 The manes of most lions in ancient Greece and Asia Minor were also less developed and did not extend to below the belly, sides or ulnas.
 Lions that occurred in Mesopotamia had hair on the underbelly, unlike modern lions in the wilderness of India, and also, a relief from Nineveh in the Mesopotamian Plain shows a lion with underbelly hair.
-Lions with such smaller manes were also known in the Syrian region, Arabian peninsula and Egypt, while in Gir Forest of India, cases of maneless lions are rarely reported.
+Lions with such smaller manes were also known in the Syrian region, Arabian Peninsula and Egypt, while in Gir Forest of India, cases of maneless lions are rarely reported.

-In Iran there are often pictures of stone reliefs with Asiatic lions a without mane.
+In Iran there are often pictures of stone reliefs with Asiatic lions without a mane.

-Lions with such smaller manes were also known in the Syrian region and Arabian peninsula.
+Lions with such smaller manes were also known in the Syrian region and Arabian Peninsula.